PRML/PRMLT/README.md

 This package is a Matlab implementation of the algorithms described in the classical machine learning textbook:
 Pattern Recognition and Machine Learning by C. Bishop ([PRML](http://research.microsoft.com/en-us/um/people/cmbishop/prml/)).

+Note: this package requires Matlab R2016b or later, since it utilizes a new syntax of Matlab.

 Description
 -------
 The design goal of the code are as follows: